Abdullah-Alhariri/stunning-happines/README.md

 This is a one-page real-life chat app.<br/>
 Made for fast message sending without logging in. <br/>
 It stores your data in our DB, for secure and <br/>
 fast data sending.
-Our website <br/>
+Our website is made to <br/>
-is made to remember your last actions <br/>
+remember all your last actions and update them <br/>
 in our DB, so every time you go to this web app<br/>
 no log in, no waiting, just real life chatting.